Jose-cyber/k8s_scaling_with_keda/README.md

 ## Let's deploy the example app

-The first thing that we need to deploy the example-app is create a namespace:
+The first thing that we need to deploy the example-app is creating a namespace:

 <pre>
 kubectl create ns app-scaling
 </pre>
-After namespace app created, we need deploy the app, for this action run the commad bellow:
+After namespace app was created, we need to deploy the app, for this action run the command below:
 <pre>
 kubectl apply -f k8s/app-scaling/
 </pre>
-Let's test if the app is working:
+Let's test if the example-app is working with port-forwarding:
 <pre>
 kubectl -n app-scaling port-forward svc/app-scaling-svc 8080:8080
 </pre>

-It's working:
+It's working 😁:

 ![](./img/app-port-forward.png)

-## What is keda ?
+## What is KEDA ?

 KEDA is a Kubernetes-based Event Driven Autoscaler.
 With KEDA, you can drive the scaling of any container in Kubernetes based on the number of events needing to be processed.

+You can use KEDA to 3 different functions in Kubernetes, they are:

+* **Agent**: KEDA activates and deactivates Kubernetes Deployments to scale to and from zero on no events.
+This is one of the primary roles of the keda-operator container that runs when you install KEDA.
+* **Metrics**: KEDA acts as a Kubernetes metrics server that exposes rich event data like queue length or stream lag to the Horizontal Pod Autoscaler to drive scale out.
+* **Admission webhooks**: Automatically validate resource changes to prevent misconfiguration and enforce best practices by using an admission controller.

-### Install keda
+### Install KEDA
-In this case I'm using helm to install [keda](https://keda.sh/), but if you want to know more about install, see the official docs.
+In this case, I'm using helm to install [KEDA](https://keda.sh/), but if you want to know more about install, see the official docs.

 Adding repo:
 <pre>
 helm repo add kedacore https://kedacore.github.io/charts
 </pre>

-Updating the repo:
+Updating repo:
 <pre>
 helm repo update
 </pre>